Rwanda native Michel Mpambara is a stand-up comedian who was born in Burundi. He immigrated to Québec with his family in 1990.

-During the closing ceremony for the FrancoFolies de Montréal in 2002, and in front of more than 100,000 spectators, he hosted La fête africaine, an outdoor show featuring some of the city’s African talent.
-In 2004, he shared the screen with Maka Kotto, as Gégé in Dany Laferrière’s feature film Comment conquérir l’Amérique en une nuit.
+During the closing ceremony of the FrancoFolies de Montréal in 2002, in front of more than 100,000 spectators, he hosted “La fête africaine”, an outdoor show featuring some of the city’s African artists.
+In 2004, he played the lead role of Gégé in Dany Laferrière’s feature film “Comment conquérir l’Amérique en une nuit.”

 Struggling with mental health issues in 2005, he stopped performing on stage, but made several film appearances.
 In 2007, he landed the lead role in the film “Faro, la reine des eaux” (a Canada-France-Mali co-production).
 In 2009, he landed a second role, in the film “Pour toujours, les Canadiens.”

 In 2011, he became a spokesperson for the first Bell Let’s Talk Day, joining the ranks of Stefie Shock and Clara Hughes, to support a nation-wide awareness-raising campaign, assisting organizations that care for people struggling with mental illness.

 In 2015, he made a guest appearance as a bipolar comedian on the ICI Radio-Canada series “Les Pêcheurs.”
 In 2016, as part of the Comediha de Québec galas broadcast on Radio-Canada television, Michel Mpambara successfully presented a new monologue touching on bipolar disorder.